LunaLovegoood/matrix/README.md

 # Matrix

-Hole Matrix class and it's relative classes are placed into the namespace matrix.
+Hole **Matrix** class and it's relative classes are placed into the namespace matrix.
-In the following samples, I'll suppose you've added next line to your code:
+In the following samples, I'll suppose you've included **matrix.h** to your code and added the following line to your code:
 ```cpp
 using namespace matrix;
 ```